Samuelk-Chase/CS3450-Software-Engineering/Design/low-level-sections/backend-lowlevel.md

   - Generate visuals dynamically for new cards or unique bosses.
 - [ ] **Enhance Game Engine with Boss Creation System:**
   - AI-driven bosses with unique abilities and patterns.
-  - Implement scaling difficulty for encounters.
+  - Implement scaling difficulty for encounters(make bosses have equal level/card power to character).

 ### **Front-End Team**
 #### **Combat & Deck Mechanics UI**